 One of the most important parts of camping is having a campfire.
 It provides great ambiance and heat, but it can be hard to make one sometimes and not all campsites have them.
 Luckily there are other ways of Enjoying Camping after Dark to light your site without a fire like with flashlights or lanterns!

 The campfire is the champion of all outdoor lighting.
-But there are other sources that can create a more cheerful atmosphere and get your family excited for camping out under the stars.
+But there are other sources that can create a more cheerful atmosphere and get your family excited about camping out under the stars.

 Tea Light Lanterns